flanglet/kanzi-cpp/README.md

 * expandable: clean design with heavy use of interfaces as contracts makes integrating and expanding the code easy.
 No dependencies.
 * efficient: the code is optimized for efficiency (trade-off between compression ratio and speed).

 Unlike the most common lossless data compressors, Kanzi uses a variety of different compression algorithms and supports a wider range of compression ratios as a result.
-Kanzi is also multithreadead by design and generates a seekable bit stream.
+Most usual compressors do not take advantage of the many cores and threads available on modern CPUs (what a waste!).
+Kanzi is multithreadead by design and uses several threads by default to compress blocks concurrently.
 It is not compatible with standard compression formats.
 Kanzi is a lossless data compressor, not an archiver.
 It uses checksums (optional but recommended) to validate data integrity but does not have a mechanism for data recovery.
 It also lacks data deduplication across files.

 For more details, check https://github.com/flanglet/kanzi/wiki.

+See how to reuse the C and C++ APIs here: https://github.com/flanglet/kanzi-cpp/wiki/Using-and-extending-the-code

 There is a Java implementation available here: https://github.com/flanglet/kanzi

 There is Go implementation available here: https://github.com/flanglet/kanzi-go

-For more details, check https://github.com/flanglet/kanzi-cpp/wiki.

 Credits